Waldorf Astoria New York: Lower-story guestrooms

+After Pierre-Yves Rochon's 2020s renovation, there are 11 types of hotel rooms and suites, each spanning at least 570 ft2.
+Many of the enlarged units are at least twice as large as the previous rooms, and they generally contain bar areas and dressing rooms.
+The redesigned rooms have mauve and mint color schemes, along with mosaics, marbles, and custom furniture.
+There are also dark wood finishes, and each room has a wardrobe that is accessible directly from the walkway.
+Rooms 1218–1220 are connected and can be configured as a single penthouse suite, the Waldorf Astoria Suite.

 Upper-story suites and condominiums

 The Tower suites were divided into standard ones; The Towers Luxury Series, which have their own sitting room; the Towers Penthouse Series; the Towers Presidential-Style Suites; and finally the most expensive Presidential Suite on the 35th floor.
 The Penthouse Series contained three suites, The Penthouse, The Cole Porter Suite, and The Royal Suite, named after the Duke and Duchess of Windsor.
 They started at 1800 ft2 in size, with two or more bedrooms, and had a kitchen and a dining room which could accommodate 8–12 guests.

 The Towers Presidential-Style Suites were divided into the MacArthur Suite and the Churchill Suite, and had their own grand entry foyer.
 Like the Penthouse Series, they had their own kitchen and dining room.
 The 2250 ft2 Presidential Suite was designed with Georgian-style furniture to emulate that of the White House.
 It had three large bedrooms and three bathrooms, and boasted numerous treasures, including the desk of General MacArthur and rocking chair of John F. Kennedy.

-As of 2024, the condominiums on the upper stories range from studio apartments to penthouse apartments.
-Although the upper stories largely have 28 condos on each floor, the 40th through 42nd stories contain a total of two penthouses.
+As of 2024, the condominiums span floors 19 to 52 and range from studio apartments to penthouse apartments.
+Many of the units have private terraces.
+The upper stories largely have 28 condos on each floor.
+The 40th to 42nd stories contain a total of two penthouses.
 The penthouses, within the copper pinnacles, are duplex apartments covering 6500 ft2 and have private elevators.
-Excluding the penthouses, the minimum asking prices for the condos ranged from $2.6 million for a one-bedroom unit to $18.5 million for a four-bedroom, 3000 ft2 unit.
+In 2020, excluding the penthouses, the minimum asking prices for the condos ranged from $2.6 million for a one-bedroom unit, to $18.5 million for a four-bedroom, 3000 ft2 unit.